ros2/design/articles/actions.md

 A user-define description of the goal is sent as the request.
 The response is a standard action message indicating whether or not the goal was accepted, and if so the identifier the server will use to describe the goal.

+The QoS settings of this service must be set the so the client is guaranteed to receive a response.
+Otherwise it is possible for an action to be executed without a client being aware of it.

 #### Cancel Request Service

 * **Direction**: Client calls Server